-Brief details of what is known about the post BR history of the locomotives believed exported to Italy along with any sightings submitted can be found by clicking on the individual locomotive number.
-Your observations should be submitted using the boxes on the right.
-When entering the date please use dd/mm/yyyy.
-Your observations will then appear in the listing over the following few days.
+Brief details of what is known about the post BR history of the locomotives believed exported to Italy, along with any sightings submitted, can be found by clicking on the individual locomotive number below.
+Further observations should be submitted to Peter Hall along with any other information and comments.

 D2157 – 03157****

 D2164 – 03164****

 D2993 – 07009****

 Note * – See also Ex BR Class 03s & Class 04s exported in 1972 to Italy